 8. Superman: Escape from Krypton – Six Flags Magic Mountain, Valencia, California

 There are few rides that will make you feel more like Superman than this Six Flags Magic Mountain roller coaster in southern California.
 At first, when you look at it, you might mistake it for a coaster under construction and not quite finished, as the track just looks like a giant ramp to heaven.
 But no, that’s the whole point!

 The 415-foot tower was the tallest in the world when the ride opened, and it’s not a one-way trip.
 Riders slow as they reach the track’s end and head straight back to Earth.
 Even better?
 The launch up is facing backward, making this one of the most unique coasters out there, and the return to a lower altitude is just missing your Superman cape.

 9. Coney Island Cyclone – Coney Island, Brooklyn, New York

 The Cyclone at Coney Island is one of the most iconic roller coasters in the world.
 It’s also one of the oldest, having been built in 1927.

 It’s a wooden coaster that features 27 drops and reaches speeds of up to 60 miles per hour.
 Riding the Cyclone is an exhilarating experience that will leave you breathless.

 It’s probably the most famous roller coaster of its generation, and it’s now designated as a historic landmark.
-It was one of the fastest wooden roller coasters back then.
-The current fastest and longest wooden roller coaster is the Goliath, Six Flags Great America.
+But that’s not why you should ride it.

 - Best Bike Friendly Cities in the World